 One of the most important things to master when singing high notes is your breath control.
 With good breathing techniques, you have control over the note that you are singing, and you can hold it for longer without any strain, enabling you to sing successfully in your chest voice.
 The chest voice is the deeper warmer tones of your voice that with practice you can use for speaking and singing, with breathing practice and good airflow you can adapt your chest voice to help you sing high notes.

 Kitty O’Neil, a popular musician from Southampton, shares her tips for breathing and how to hit those high notes that every musician wishes they could do.

 “I suggest focusing on correct breathing techniques (e.g. deeply breathing from your diaphragm allowing the lungs to expand fully), always warm up properly before rehearsing or performing, and start with songs that are comfortably within your vocal range – work up to the higher parts!
-Developing facial flexibility, staying fit and strong physically and eating consciously are also highly recommended for strengthening your voice.”
+Developing facial flexibility, staying fit and strong physically and eating consciously is also highly recommended for strengthening your voice.”

 How can I make my singing voice higher?

-There are a few facial exercises you can do to help you sing at a higher level, firstly open your mouth wider when you sing, this allows more air to get into your lungs and projects your voice.
+There are a few facial exercises you can do to help you sing at a higher level.
+Firstly open your mouth wider when you sing, this allows more air to get into your lungs and projects your voice.
 Pointing your chin down also helps with getting as much air as possible from your diaphragm into your lungs when you breathe in.